upbound/docs/content/core-concepts/kcl/variables.md

 }
 ```

-In KCL, you don't need to specify a data type for the variable.
-The type is inferred from the value.
-KCL also supports defining two types of variables: one that is global and cannot be changed after being set, and one that can.
+In KCL, you don't need to specify the variable data type.
+The type is inferred
+from the value.

+You can define two types of variables: a global, immutable variable or a mutable variable.
 Learn more at the [KCL docs](https://www.kcl-lang.io/docs/reference/lang/spec/variables)

 ## Special variables

-When using KCL as your embedded function language, it's important to remember:
+The `items` and the `options` variables are important required variables in your
+KCL embedded function.

-- the special [items]({{<ref "inputs-outputs#outputs">}}) variable used to pass along the desired state of resources to create/modify
+The special [items]({{<ref "inputs-outputs#outputs">}}) variable is required to
+capture the desired state of your resources and passing those changes to your
+control plane to create or modify.
-- the special [options]({{<ref "read-pipeline-state">}}) variables, which provide important context information for use in your function.
+The special [options]({{<ref "read-pipeline-state">}}) variables provides
+context specific information to use in your function.